-Today, the Palace of Valerian lies in ruins, and the modern road built over a section of it! has made it impossible to restore the building to its original condition.
+Today, the Palace of Valerian lies in ruins, and a modern road is built over a section of it! has made it impossible to restore the building to its original condition.
 The archaeological investigation, however, has revealed some of its main features.
 The palace is known to have occupied an area of more than 3,000 sq. m.
 It was the only structure in pre-Islamic Iran made entirely of stone.
 The stones, all of equal size and shape, were of the same quality as the stones used in the Temple of Anahita, and many were bonded together with clamps.
 Shallow depressions, which can be seen in the stone bonding, and which impart an interesting look to the palace, were originally filled with molten lead to give more solidity to the structure.
 Some early Islamic historians related that Yaqub Leis Saffarid, in pursuit of the Abbasid envoy to Baghdad in 876, had to melt the lead used in the Bishapur palaces to replenish his stock of arms.
 It is more probable, however, that the lead clamps were looted by the locals in their unceasing search for hidden treasures.

 The Muslims turned the Palace of Valerian into a mosque during the early Islamic period.
 By doing this, they killed two birds with one stone.
 First, the building was splendid enough to accommodate the Muslim sanctuary; and second, during the earliest stage of their raid, the Arabs feared both to damage Zoroastrian temples and to convert them into mosques (which they successfully did soon afterward). fa theology, Therefore, e Buyid period they used continuity of Valerian's CIC traditions Islamic era. formerly secular structure, which they believed could not harm them.
 Archaeologists think that another building, located opposite the Palace of Valerian and similar to it, may have existed, but such a building has not yet been found.